-Impairment for finance lease receivables, trade We performed the following procedures to address the receivables, unbilled receivables and contract assets key audit matter:
+Impairment for trade receivables, unbilled We performed the following procedures to address the receivables and contract assets

-Refer to Notes 2.11.4, 3.1(b), 4(b), 19, 21 and 24 to the • consolidated financial statements for related disclosures.
+Refer to Note 2.11.4, Note 3.1(b), Note 4(b), Note 21 and • Note 24 to the consolidated financial statements.

-As at 31 December 2021, the Group had total gross finance lease receivables, trade receivables, unbilled receivables and contract assets (collectively, the "Receivables and Contract Assets") of approximately HK\$110.6 million and total loss allowance of approximately HK\$0.4 million.
-Loss allowance is made for lifetime expected credit losses ("ECLs") on these balances.
+As at 31 December 2022, the Group had total gross trade receivables, unbilled receivables and contract assets (collectively, the "Receivables and Contract Assets") of approximately HK\$136.8 million and total loss allowance of approximately HK\$9.8 million.
+Loss allowance is made for lifetime expected credit losses ("ECLs") on balances of Receivables and Contract Assets.